 Some guidance as to what is meant by 'improper advantage' can be found in the preparatory works of the NPC.
 The term is intended to reflect the prevailing moral view in society at all times to give the corruption regulation broader applicability.
-This was considered preferable to extensive and detailed regulations, allowing the laws to maintain relevance without needing constant revision.
-This seems to be the preferred anti-corruption regulation approach in all the Northern European countries.
+This was considered preferable to extensive and detailed regulations.
+This is also the preferred anti-corruption regulation approach in all the Northern European countries.

-One should, however, note that there are ongoing hearings regarding changes in the anti-corruption law.
-According to the Ministry of Justice and Public Security, the main focus of the hearings is to assess the possibilities for making the regulation clearer and more effective to enforce.
-We have outlined here some of the suggestions.
+There are ongoing hearings regarding changes in the approach of anti-corruption legislation both in Norway and EU.
+According to the Ministry of Justice and Public Security, the main focus of the hearings of national legislation is to assess the possibilities for making the regulation clearer and more effective to enforce.

 Currently, there are no regulations or official guidelines to supplement the anti-corruption sections referenced above.
-Accordingly, the introduction of requirements of anti-corruption compliance for larger corporations through legislation have been proposed.
+Accordingly, the introduction of requirements of anti-corruption compliance for larger corporations through legislation has been proposed.
 Among others, the Confederation of Norwegian Enterprise (NHO), which is Norway's largest employers' organisation, has stressed the need for authoritative guidelines for the corruption regulation's applicability to everyday working life in different business sectors in Norway.

 Pursuant to the NPC, an enterprise may be liable to punishment even if no individual has met the culpability requirement (ie, even if no individual is found to have acted with intent).
-Another suggestion from the hearing, in this context, is to apply as a requirement for enterprise 109

-"There is every reason to believe that Norway will look to other states' regulations and larger non-governmental organisations' (NGO) guidelines when developing future Norwegian anticorruption regulations." penalty that the person who has committed the corrupt act also must meet the NPC's culpability requirement.
+Another suggestion from the hearing, in this context, is to apply as a requirement for enterprise penalty that the person who has committed the corrupt act also must meet the NPC's culpability requirement.
 In this regard, the suggestion is to criminalise gross negligent contribution to corruption.
 This could increase an enterprise's possible risks of liability for its employees' breach of the anti-corruption regulation.
 Many of these suggestions come as a consequence of a string of European Court of Human Rights (ECHR) decisions.
 This has led to two new Norwegian Supreme Court judgments suggesting that the current applicability of the Norwegian enterprise penalty regulations insufficiently reflects the requirements for culpability.
-This legal development is further elaborated on in question 5.
+This legal development is further elaborated on below.